Rosny-sous-Bois station

 Rosny-sous-Bois is a French railway station in Rosny-sous-Bois, Seine-Saint-Denis département, in Île-de-France region.

 Location

 The station is at kilometric point 12.631 of Paris-Mulhouse railway.
 Its altitude is 69 m.

 Service

 Facilities

 The counter in the building is open every day.
 The station is equipped with automatic ticket machines, real time traffic information systems and facilities for disabled people.

 Train service

-Rosny-Bois Perrier is served by RER E trains coming from or bound to Villiers-sur-Marne.
+Rosny-sous-Bois is served by RER E trains coming from or bound to Villiers-sur-Marne.
 Trains from or bound to Tournan call at the station only after 10 pm.
 The average waiting time in both directions is 15 minutes.